gfryan19/Java-Minesweeper-Project/README.md

 Timer.java;
 This file was mostly written by my professor.
 The only parts of this that I changed were colors or sizes of things based off of how I wanted them to look in my game.

+TitleScreen.java:
+This file was mostly written by my professor.
+I changed some variables, colors, and sizes based on how I wanted things in my game to look.